VeerleDepestele/Trends_in_AI/les7_1_adversarial_AI.md

 This way requires you to maintain a library of prompting techniques.

-To avoid doing this, libraries are created to automatically identify prompt injection vulnerabilities.
+To avoid doing this yourself, libraries are created to automatically identify prompt injection vulnerabilities.

 An example of such a library is Giskard (open source).
 The prompt injection library used there is maintained by ai researchers and regularly updated.
 It pro-actively executes a series of pre-defined texts, including doors for prompt injections on LLM-based applications.
 It analyses the output to detect when failures occurs.